-(1) Event type indicator: different color blocks match different types of events:
+- (1) Event type indicator: different color blocks match different types of events:

 - Red: high priority alarm event

 - Yellow: medium priority alarm event

 - Cyan: low priority alarm event

 - Green: manual event

 - White: operation-related event

 - (2) Current screen time line: indicates the time length of the current screen.

 - (3) Waveform area: displays trend curves.
 The color of trend curves is consistent with the color of parameter labels.

 - (4) Slider: indicates the position of current screen time in the entire time length.
 Dragging this button left or right enables you to locate the trend data at a specific time and also refreshes trend data in current screen accordingly.

 - (5) Event area: displays the event of the cursor time.
 Selecting the event accesses the event list.
 If there is no event at the cursor time, the cursor time is displayed. - (6) Cursor: this is adjusted by touching different locations.
-Adjusting this can adjust the Event area and Numeric area. - (7) Numeric area: displays numeric values at the cursor indicated time.
-The background color of numeric values matches the alarm priority. - (8) Time line: indicates the entire time length.

-- Different color blocks along the time line indicate events of different types.
+Adjusting this can adjust the Event area and Numeric - (7) Numeric area: displays numeric values at the cursor indicated time.
+The background color of numeric values matches the alarm priority. - (8) Time line: indicates the entire time length. - indicates the time length of trend data. can be moved within this time length. - : indicates the time length of no trend data. cannot be moved within this time length. - Different color blocks along the time line indicate events of different types.
 See the color definition for the event type indicator. - (9) Button area

-14.2.3 Symbols on Review Pages
+16.2.3 Symbols on Review Pages